knyar/nginx-lua-prometheus/README.md

 * registers a histogram called `nginx_http_request_duration_seconds` with one label `host`;
 * registers a gauge called `nginx_http_connections` with one label `state`;
+* configures a list of allowed values of `host` label in metrics to prevent from exhausting prometheus storage
 * on each HTTP request measures its latency, recording it in the histogram and increments the counter, setting current HTTP host as `host` label and HTTP status code as `status` label.